Melissaurious/NanoDesigner/README.md

 ## Data Download and Preprocess

-The data download and preparation steps are necessary to replicate our data processing, filtering, and preparation for training.
+The data download and preparation steps are necessary to replicate our data processing, filtering, and preparation for training and inference.
 All required instructions are included in the following scripts.

 ### 1. Preprocess the Data
 Use the `download_and_process_data_reduced.py` script to download SAbDab structures, extract CDR information, and analyze antibody-antigen interactions based on solvent-accessible surface area (dSASA).